okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-verify/main/index.md

 ### Summary of steps

-The following summarizes ...
+The following summarizes the Okta Verify enrollment flow with email channel using a sign-in use case.

 <StackSnippet snippet="enrollmentotherpintegrationsummary" />

 <StackSnippet snippet="enrollmentotherintegrationsteps" />

-## Integrate challenge using push notification prompt
+## Integrate challenge using push notification option

 ### Summary of steps

-The following summarizes ...
+The following summarizes the Okta Verify challenge flow with push notification using a sign-in use case.

 <StackSnippet snippet="challengepushintegrationsummary" />

 <StackSnippet snippet="challengepushintegrationsteps" />

-## Integrate challenge using number TOTP
+## Integrate challenge using TOTP option

 ### Summary of steps

-The following summarizes ...
+The following summarizes the Okta Verify enrollment flow with TOTP using a sign-in use case.

 <StackSnippet snippet="challengetotpintegrationsummary" />